opensafely/post-covid-kidney-outcomes/README.md

 This is the code and configuration for our research: "Long-term kidney outcomes after SARS-CoV-2 infection"

+This project is ongoing.
+Results in this repository MUST NOT be considered an accurate or valid representation of the study purpose.
+These data may reflect an incomplete or incorrect analysis with no further ongoing work.
+The repository content has ONLY been made public to support the OpenSAFELY open science and transparency principles and to support the sharing of re-usable code for other subsequent users.
+The results have not been peer-reviewed.
+No clinical, policy or safety conclusions must be drawn from any of the data here.

 You can run this project via [Gitpod](https://gitpod.io) in a web browser by clicking on this badge: [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-908a85?logo=gitpod)](https://gitpod.io/#https://github.com/opensafely/post-covid-kidney-outcomes)

 * Our study protocol can be found [here](https://docs.google.com/document/d/1F4JLdLSn7KLxwhZFdPE6veX9p-CNyqQC_jub4hcqXEg/edit?usp=sharing)